PROPHYLAXIS (TEETH CLEANING)

 - Fresher breath.
 Bad breath (or halitosis) can be indicative of advancing periodontal disease.
 A combination of food debris left behind (possibly below the gum line) and potential gum infection, can result in bad breath.
 The routine removal of plaque, calculus and bacteria at our offices can noticeably improve halitosis and reduce infection.

 Prophylaxis can be performed at our offices.
 We recommend that prophylaxis be performed twice annually as a preventative measure, but should be completed every 3-4 months for people with a history of periodontal disease (see Periodontal Maintenance).
-Unfortunately, like high blood pressure, periodontal or gum disease cannot be completely reversed, but prophylaxis and maintenance are the tools our doctors can use to effectively slow or even halt its progression.
+Unfortunately, like high blood pressure, periodontal or gum disease cannot be completely reversed, but prophylaxis and maintenance are the tools our hygienists and our doctors can use to effectively slow or even halt its progression.